 Editor’s note: Since this blog entry was published, several related entries have also posted.
-These include Layn Abbot’s reflection on being granted the male privilege of sexual assault, several entries dealing with masculinity in our series on feminist songs including a Palestinian rap song by male artists deglorifying honor killings, and Prof. Alyson Spurgas’s reflections on the new pill to address female sexual desire.
+These include an anonymous SIUE student’s reflection on being granted the male privilege of sexual assault, several entries dealing with masculinity in our series on feminist songs including a Palestinian rap song by male artists deglorifying honor killings, and Prof. Alyson Spurgas’s reflections on the new pill to address female sexual desire.

 In the 1960s and 70s, the Women’s Movement and feminist theory first called our attention to the fact that gender mattered.
 Moreover, a crucial relationship exists between gender and power.
 In a patriarchal society, men, as heads of family and state, have power.
 Such a society tolerates the kind of feminine behaviors that make it easy for men to uphold and amplify their socioeconomic advantage and discourages, even punishes, the kind of behaviors that do not.